-Enrollment is available for students wishing to transfer to Sandra Academy after they have withdrawn from another massage school both in and out of state.
+Enrollment is available for students wishing to transfer to Sandra Academy after they have withdrawn from another cosmetology school both in and out of state.
 Sandra Academy does not recruit students already attending or admitted to another school offering similar programs of study.
 Students must be withdrawn/dropped from the previous institution to be eligible to enroll in Sandra Academy.
 The student is responsible for submitting certification of completed hours prior to signing an enrollment agreement with Sandra Academy.
-Transfer credit for previous training and education from a licensed massage program may or may not be granted by Sandra Academy.
+Transfer credit for previous training and education from a licensed cosmetology program may or may not be granted by Sandra Academy.
 The decision to accept transfer hours is made only by the Sandra Academy Director and the decision is final.
 The student must meet all Sandra Academy admission and registration requirements.
-A transferring massage student may be required to enroll for a minimum of 800 hours.
+A transferring cosmetology student may be required to enroll for a minimum of 800 hours; a transferring esthetics/manicuring student may be required to enroll for a minimum of 200 hours; a transferring instructor student's enrollment requirement will be determined on a case-by-case basis; Sandra Academy does not accept transfer hours for the cosmetology refresher course.
 A transferring student will be evaluated academically by an Instructor after they are enrolled.
 The results of this evaluation are kept in the student's file.
 Transfer students accepted for admission may be required to purchase a current kit from Sandra Academy.
 Students applying for re-entry or transfer-in from other schools may be required, as a condition of enrollment, to bring delinquent prior student loans to a current status.
-(See Disclosure of Transfer Policy at end of this document) Sandra Academy does not have any articulation agreements with other institutions regarding transfer credits.
+(See Disclosure of Transfer Policy at end of this document).
+Sandra Academy does not have any articulation agreements with other institutions regarding transfer credits.